Camco Drum Company: History

 The legendary Jim Gordon, who played as a top session drummer during the late 1960s and early 1970s period (with John Lennon, George Harrison, Steve Winwood's Traffic, Eric Clapton's Derek & the Dominos, Carly Simon, Frank Zappa, Jackson Browne, and a large number of high-level musicians and projects), used to play a Walnut Stain finish Camco drum kit, as did Mike Botts (Bread).
+Greg "Duke" Dewey, drummer for Country Joe and the Fish, played a Walnut Stain finish Camco drum kit at the Woodstock Music Festival in 1969.

 The late Phil "Philthy Animal" Taylor of Motörhead used Camco drums on their major, breakthrough song "Ace of Spades" among other tunes.

 They sold at a Bonhams auction for £18,750, far exceeding the estimate of £7,000.

 During the 1970s, the new design LA Camco drums became the studio drum of choice for many, particularly on the US west coast with session advocates like Jeff Porcaro, and, with some efforts being made at export, even made an impression on the British and European scenes with players like Dave Mattacks (Fairport Convention, session musician) and Bob Henrit (Argent, The Kinks), and in Australia with players like Warren Daly of the jazz ensemble Daly-Wilson Big Band.

 In the 1975 Alice Cooper concert film Welcome To My Nightmare, Alice's Finnish-born drummer Pentti "Whitey" Glan plays a white-lacquer-finish double-bass "Los Angeles"-era Camco drum kit.
 This set was interesting as both bass drums were set up horizontally, like floor toms.
 The finish became known as "Alice Cooper White".

 In 1977, Drum Workshop (DW) and Hoshino Gakki (the parent company of Tama Drums) jointly purchased Camco's assets.
 DW would receive Camco's inventory and manufacturing equipment, while Tama would receive the Camco name, the original design blueprints, and engineering rights.

 Tama briefly used the Camco name in the late 1970s for so-called Tama/Camco drum kits, which varied between US-made Camco shells and sometimes Japanese-made shells with a rounded lug similar to, though not the same as, the Camco lugs.
 They also produced, more famously, a "Camco by Tama" bass drum pedal which utilised Frank Ippolito's modified-Camco chain pedal drive, and this design has since become an industry standard for most bass drum pedals.
 Tama re-issued the now classic pedal in 2011.
 Drum Workshop adopted George Way's original round lug design with virtually no change and uses the iconic lugs to this day.

 Camco drums are now highly attractive to collectors and players alike and achieve some of the highest prices in the vintage drum market.
 Even now, decades after the company closed, some contemporary musicians, like highly rated jazz player Jeff Ballard, British session player Chris Whitten, and Jeremy Stacey continue to use vintage Camco kits.
 Jeremy Stacey played his Alice Cooper White LA-era kit on Jimmy Kimmel Live! with Benmont Tench after recording their LP and going on tour with them.